0exp/puma_dynamic_tags/README.md

 Puma plugin that allows you to define dynamically calculated `tag` option inside your `puma`'s config (by `proc` object).

+(Note: `tag` option is used to define a customized process title for your puma's workers)

 ## Installation

 ```shell